Current Affairs

 Local Economy Accelerator Programme (LEAP) Launched by Karnataka

-With a budget of ₹1,000 crore, the programme aims to take technology growth beyond Bengaluru and support startups in Tier-2 and Tier-3 cities.
+The Karnataka government has launched the Local Economy Accelerator Programme (LEAP) to promote innovation and entrepreneurship across the state.
+With a budget of โ‚น1,000 crore, the programme aims to take technology growth beyond Bengaluru and support startups in Tier-2 and Tier-3 cities.
+Over the next five years, it will focus on building infrastructure, offering mentorship, and improving market opportunities for entrepreneurs.

 An Overview of the LEAP Programme

-LEAP is a five-year initiative aimed at building innovation hubs in Karnataka’s smaller cities.
+LEAP is a five-year initiative aimed at building innovation hubs in Karnatakaโ€™s smaller cities.
 The programme focuses on setting up ready-to-use workspaces and co-working centres.

 It also provides startups with mentorship and market connections, helping them grow faster.
 The main objective is to develop local talent and encourage entrepreneurship across the state